ibm-cloud-docs/AnalyticsEngine/WCE-CLI.md

 {:screen: .screen}
 {:pre: .pre}

-# Using a command line interface
+# Analytics Engine command line interface

-You can use the Command Line Interface tool to interact with the IBM Analytics Engine cluster.
+The Bluemix Analytics Engine command line interface can be used to interact with the IBM Analytics Engine cluster.

 ## Getting Started